 Family Workshops: Topic-driven educational sessions for family members

 These 4 hours session are facilitated by one of our family therapists.
 There is an educational session on a topic relevant to families dealing with addiction, followed by group discussion and an opportunity to share and support one another.
 These one-day workshops are held monthly on a Monday evening, starting at 6:00 p.m.

 Call 888-215-2700 or 810-227-1211 for additional information on any of Brighton’s ongoing support programs, or to arrange to attend Family Workshops.

 Therapy for families and friends of someone dealing with substance dependency

 The burdens of addiction fall not only on the addict, but they affect families and friends as well.
 Their lives have also been disrupted.
 They may feel frustration, guilt, shame, or a number of other emotions.
 They want and need to be supportive, but they may not know what to do.
 These feelings can be overwhelming, and families and friends need a safe place where they can talk about them.
 That’s where Chit Chat can help.

-Chit Chat is a weekly meeting designed to answer basic questions about substance abuse and to offer support and guidence to those close to a patient.
-This vital program meets at Brighton Center of Recovery on Wednesday evenings, and the groups are facilitated by one of our family therapy counselors.
+Chit Chat is a weekly meeting designed to answer basic questions about substance abuse and to offer support and guidance to those close to a patient.
+This vital program meets at Ascension Brighton Center of Recovery on Wednesday evenings, and the groups are facilitated by one of our family therapy counselors.
 If you have been affected by the alcohol or drug abuse of someone in your life, we strongly encourage you to attend Chit Chat.